physicsrob/vdm1/docs/assembly.md

 ![Other Jumpers](jumpers.jpg){:width=100px"}

 ## Integrated Assembly-Test Steps
 Your board should now be completely soldered, but it is recommended that you follow these steps for populating the board and testing it as you go along.
+In my instructions, I assume you'll do these tests on a bench with a power supply, but you can also perform the tests by putting the partially assembled card into the s-100 bus.

 1. Jumper the input of the voltage regulator to a power supply.
 Be very careful to respect the correct polarity.
 I may have accidentally blown up the 15uf tantalum capacitor before.
 Ground is the center pin, and the unregulated voltage is the left pin.